moktadir-mirul/Redux-Practice/README.md

 # React-Redux + Vite
 This respository is used for practising redux, redux toolkit, redux toolkit query, tanstack query.
-Optimistic update class recording missing.
-Nothing to do.
+In this branch we will practice traditional approach of React- Class component.